katersonnbert/gitnotes/docker.md

     docker inspect [docker runtime name] | grep log
     # get the logfile name and check the available logs.

+- checking the logs while a container is running:

+    docker logs [instanceName]

+  To follow the log of a running container, add the `-f` flag to the `logs` command.

 ## Docker cleanup
 https://zaiste.net/removing_docker_containers/